manav-1/Data-Analysis/README.md

 # Data-Analysis
-This repository contains all the basic projects that i have worked upon through the course of COVID-19
+This repository contains all the Data Analysis projects that i have worked upon through the course of COVID-19